keelback-code/wizard-name-generator/README.md

 Gitpod - for editing the files

+Pexel - for sourcing the D20 dice image

-Photo Editing - for editing the D20 dice image
+Pixlr - for editing the D20 dice image

 ### Testing